-Routine annual influenza vaccination for all persons aged ≥6 months who do not have contraindications has been recommended by CDC and the Advisory Committee on Immunization Practices (ACIP) since 2010 (11).
+Routine annual influenza vaccination for all persons aged $\geq 6$ months who do not have contraindications has been recommended by CDC and the Advisory Committee on Immunization Practices (ACIP) since 2010 (11).
 Vaccination provides important protection from influenza illness and its potential complications.
-The effectiveness of influenza vaccination varies depending on multiple factors, such as the age and health of the recipient; the type of vaccine administered; the types, subtypes (for influenza A), and lineages (for influenza B) of circulating influenza viruses; and the degree of similarity between circulating viruses and those included in the vaccine (12).
+The effectiveness of influenza vaccination varies depending on multiple factors such as the age and health of the recipient, the type of vaccine administered, the types and subtypes of influenza viruses circulating in the community, and the degree of similarity between circulating viruses and those included in the vaccine (12).
 During each of the six influenza seasons from 2010-11 through 2015-16, influenza vaccination prevented an estimated 1.6-6.7 million illnesses, 790,000-3.1 million outpatient medical visits, 39,000-87,000 hospitalizations, and 3,000-10,000 respiratory and circulatory deaths each season in the United States (13).
 During the severe 2017-18 season, notable for an unusually long duration of widespread high influenza activity throughout the United States and higher rates of outpatient visits and hospitalizations compared with recent seasons, vaccination prevented an estimated 7.1 million illnesses, 3.7 million medical visits, 109,000 hospitalizations, and 8,000 deaths (14), despite an overall estimated vaccine effectiveness of 38% (62% against influenza A[H1N1]pdm09 viruses, 22% against influenza A[H3N2] viruses, and 50% against influenza B viruses) (14).